rootstrap/blog/content/iOS App Build and Release Automation - Sebastian Lopez.md

 *This is part 1 of a two-part post on mobile app automation.
 Next chapter will focus on Android build automation*

 Mobile app development is one of our core competencies here at Rootstrap, and we embrace best practices for development and delivery just as much as for backend and web applications.
-As Continuous Integration/Continuos Delivery requires maintaining multiple backend environments (Development, QA, Staging, Production), with fully automated deployments to each, it also requires maintaining multiple versions of our mobile apps, to match each environment.
-Building and releasing all these versions is a time consuming and error prone process, which should -and can be automated, even though it presents a particular set of challenges.
+Just as Continuous Integration/Continuous Delivery requires maintaining multiple backend environments (Development, QA, Staging, Production), with fully automated deployments to each, it also requires maintaining multiple versions of our mobile apps, to match each environment.
+Building and releasing all these versions is a time consuming and error prone process, which can -and should- be automated, though it presents a particular set of challenges.

 In this post I am going to describe the approach we implemented for iOS CI/CD making use of Fastlane, a CI system (GitHub Actions), and some spare MacMinis which were sitting idle in the office and got turned into build servers.
-I will also use AWS S3 to store signing artifacts, but any system where we could safely store encrypted files could serve.
+I'll use AWS S3 to store signing artifacts, but any system where we could safely store encrypted files could serve.

-For this example we will use an iOS app developed with React Native, but the same approach works when developing natively for iOS -and as we will see in the follow-up article, it can also be translated to Android apps.
+For this example we will use an iOS app developed with React Native, but the same approach works iOS native apps.
-Using local machines is not absolutely required, but it is useful for iOS.

 ## Why Fastlane

 <img src="images/fastlane.png" alt="Signing" height="50" align="middle"/>

 [Fastlane](https://docs.fastlane.tools/) touts itself as the easiest way to automate deployments for mobile apps.
-If offers integrations with other CLI tools and APIs including Xcode, Android SDK, Gradle, iTunes App Store, Google Play Store, Git, AWS S3, etc. We adopted it because we found it to be:
+It offers integrations with other CLI tools and APIs including Xcode, Android SDK, Gradle, iTunes App Store, Google Play Store, Git, AWS S3, etc. We adopted it because we found it to be:
 * Easy to setup (just install a Ruby gem)
 * Flexible, with an easy to read syntax (most commands have self-descriptive alias)
 * Open Source and free to use
 * Widely adopted and well maintained (accquired by Google in 2017)
-* Easy to integrate with CI systems (though 2FA authentication presents challenges as we'll see)
+* Easy to integrate with CI systems (though 2FA presents challenges as we'll see)

 ## Why GitHub Actions